 The NSW Department of Planning, Industry and Environment (Crown Lands) is the delegated authority for issuing a licence agreement for the dog off-leash area trial.
 No such licence has been issued in respect of the proposed off-leash trial and current on-leash activity on Station Beach.
 Crown Lands has a preference for alternative, less environmentally sensitive sites.
 NSW Fisheries also has a preference for the use of ocean beaches rather than estuary beaches as impact on the marine life and environment is considered far less on ocean beaches.

-We remain committed to protecting Station Beach.
+We remain committed to protecting Station Beach for generations to come.